amiltonkoxi/nutriparse-reader/README.md

 ## Deployment

-NutriParse Reader runs with a split deployment: the backend is hosted on Render, and the frontend is served by Vercel.
+NutriParse Reader runs with a split deployment: the backend is hosted on Render and the frontend on Vercel.

 - **Backend:** https://nutriparse-reader-1.onrender.com
 - **Frontend:** https://nutriparsereader.vercel.app